eloytoro/mobx-saga/README.md

 so it can be initialized and a `trackingFn` that acts as a mobx `reaction`, the result of this function will be observed, and its value will passed to the generator every time it changes.

-* `every(initialValue, trackingFn)`: will create a new instance of each saga every time it triggers
+* `every(generator)`: will create a new instance of each saga every time it triggers
-* `latest(initialValue, trackingFn)`: will cancel previous running instances every time it triggers
+* `latest(generator)`: will cancel previous running instances every time it triggers
-* `channel(initialValue, trackingFn)`: will queue new instances every time it triggers
+* `channel(generator)`: will queue new instances every time it triggers
+* `reduce(initialValue, trackingFn)`: when applied as a decorator it will treat the decorated property as the output of calling the saga

 You can also define saga actions the same way you would define `flow` using the decorators.